understanding-search/structured-representations-maze-transformers/readme.md

 # Structured World Representations in Maze-Solving Transformers

 This repository contains notebooks for replicating the results of the paper "Structured World Representations in Maze-Solving Transformers".
 The paper can currently be found on ArXiv as [2312.02566](https://arxiv.org/abs/2312.02566).
-Our accompanying blog post can be found at [unsearch.org/research/01_maze_transformer_world_representations](https://unsearch.org/research/01_maze_transformer_world_representations/).
+Our accompanying blog post can be found at [unsearch.org/research/01_maze_transformer_world_representations](https://unsearch.org/research/01_maze_transformer_world_representations/) (also see the [twitter thread](https://twitter.com/afspies/status/1733070221865341226)).

 This repository contains only finalized notebooks for the ArXiv and UniReps 2023 papers, which depend on our base libraries to work: